zhuoliding/PKUpython2023_byzxg/trytouse.md

 ### try to use github with vscode
-I will poblish smoe code for my homework.
+I will publish some code for my homework.